 Año Nuevo State Reserve is the site of the largest mainland breeding colony in the world for the northern elephant seal, and the interpretive program has grown steadily over the years.
 Reservations are required for guided trips to see the seals during the breeding season, December 15 through March 31.
 Reservations open on October 20th for individuals and on the first Saturday of October for School Group Walks.
-General park information at (650) 879-2025.
+Call (650) 879-2025 for more information.

 The Boardwalk Trail or Equal Access Trail is a 0.27-mile boardwalk over dunes and coastal scrub along the beach that allows users to see the Northern Elephant seals.
 See Equal Access Program below to arrange transportation to the trail.

 Beach wheelchairs are available.
 Call (650) 879-2025 for more information.

 Service Animals: Service animals are welcome at Año Nuevo State Park however, within the Natural Preserve, where elephant seal viewing occurs, the presence of service animals can disrupt the natural behavior of wildlife.
 This is particularly important during the breeding season, December 15th through March 31st, when the seals are most active.
 Therefore, during the breeding season visitors with service animals who wish to see the seals are only permitted on the Equal Access Program tours.
 At other times, service animals may be restricted from full access as necessary to ensure the well-being of the native species.
 If you intend to bring your service animal to Año Nuevo, please call (650) 879-2025 ahead of time to get updates on where you may go with your service animal.